coryan/coryan.github.io/_posts/2017-01-08-on-benchmarking-part-2.md

 > I do.

-In my [previous post]({{page.previous.url}}) I discussed a class (`array_based_order_book_side<>`) which serves as a motivation to learn how to create really good benchmarks.
+In my [previous post]({{page.previous.url}}) I discussed a class (`array_based_order_book_side<>` a/k/a `abobs<>`) which serves as a motivation to learn how to create really good benchmarks.
 Because testing the class inside a full program introduces too much variation in the results,  it is too slow, and it is too cumbersome I decided to go with a small purpose-built benchmark program.
-I also decided that the benchmark would generate synthetic inputs for the class.
-These inputs are really some long sequences of operations that the class must process.
+In that post I pointed out ([[I5]][issue 5]) that any good description of a benchmark must include how does the benchmark measures time, why is that a good approach to measure time, and how does the benchmark control for variables that affect the results, such as system load.
+This poist is largely written to address those questions.

-In this post I will describe a little framework I built to write benchmarks for [JayBeams](https://github.com/coryan/jaybeams/).
+I will describe a small framework I built to write benchmarks for [JayBeams](https://github.com/coryan/jaybeams/).
-Mostly this was born with the frustration of not getting the same results when running even the same benchmark twice.
+Mostly this was born with my frustration when not getting the same results if one runs the same benchmark twice.
-If I cannot reproduce the results myself, for the same code, on the same server, what hope do I have of creating reproducible results?
+If I cannot reproduce the results myself, for the same code, on the same server, what hope do I have of creating reproducible results for others?
 I need to get the environment where the benchmarks run under control before I have any hope of embarking of a rigorous analysis of them.

 It turns out you need to do a lot of fine tuning in the operating system to get consistency out of your benchmarks, and you also need to select your clock carefully.
-I find this kind of fine tuning interesting in itself, and I am taking the opportunity to talk about it.
+I find this kind of fine tuning interesting in itself, so I am taking the opportunity to talk about it.

 Most folks call such small benchmarks a